 After subtracting the non-lawn areas (house, driveway, flower beds…) there are typically about 7,000 sq. ft. of turf grass on the property.
 Our equipment sprays 14 ounces per 1,000 square feet.
-This is the herbicide, diluted with water, to make the proper concentration.
+This is the herbicide, diluted with water to make the proper concentration.

 This works out to less than five ounces of the concentrated herbicide – less than half the volume of a soda can – that would be used over a 7,000 sq. ft. lawn.
-And, keep in mind, since we only treat areas with weeds –most 7,000 sq. ft. lawns will receive even less herbicide.
+Keep in mind, since we only treat areas with weeds –most 7,000 sq. ft. lawns will receive even less herbicide.

 Green Giant ONLY uses pesticides that are categorized as “General-Use” by the EPA.
-General-Use pesticides are intended, and approved, for use by the general public and can be sold in any hardware store or supermarket.
+General-Use pesticides are intended and approved for use by the general public and can be sold in any hardware store or supermarket.

 While homeowners can apply General-Use pesticides without a license, anyone applying pesticides for commercial purposes, must have the following:

 - A Pesticide Business License – any company that is licensed to use pesticides in Pennsylvania will have a Business License Number or “BU Number” and it must be displayed on both sides of the service vehicle and be at least 3” tall.
 For example, Green Giant’s Pennsylvania BU Number is “BU 4302”.
 If a company does not have a BU Number and is using pesticides on your property, you may want to consider hiring another lawn care company.

 - Insurance specifically related to pesticide use with required minimum coverage.